FortiethAtom4/nanoscrape/README.md

 # PATCH NOTES

+5/19/2024
+- Relaxed some restrictions on the scraper's waitForNetworkIdle usage, slightly improving scraping speed.
+- Improved logic for directory renaming if a directory of the same name already exists.

 5/18/2024
 - Fixed a bug where the scraper would loop infinitely if a user tried to scrape the most recent chapter of a manga.
     - Note: This bugfix added new potential functionality to nanoscrape.
 I intend to update and streamline command-line